MarcosRava/punch-crawler/README.md

 #PUNCH Crawler

-A crawler to download your animes using your vip account (require wget installed).
+A crawler to download your animes from http://punchsub.com using your vip account (require wget installed).

 * continue interrupted downloads
 * download movies, episodes and ovas